The Rozabal Line

-The Rozabal Line is a thriller fiction novel by Ashwin Sanghi, written under the pseudonym Shawn Haigins, that deals with the story of Jesus having survived the crucifixion and settled down in India.
-The fictional element is in the same vein as Dan Brown's The Da Vinci Code.
+The Rozabal Line is a thriller fiction novel by Ashwin Sanghi written under the pseudonym "Shawn Haigins".
+It follows the alternate religious history of Jesus having survived the crucifixion and settled down in India.
 The title refers to the Rozabal shrine in Srinagar in Kashmir, which some (such as Mirza Ghulam Ahmad, the founder of the Ahmadiyya movement, in 1899) have asserted is the tomb of Jesus of Nazareth.
 The historical basis is derived from several other books on the subject including Jesus Lived in India by Holger Kersten and The Unknown Life of Jesus by Nicolas Notovich.

 Plot summary

 A cardboard box is found on a shelf in a London library.
 When the mystified librarian opens it, she screams before she falls unconscious to the floor.
 Within the labyrinthine recesses of the Vatican, a beautiful assassin of Asian origin swears she will eliminate all who do not believe in her twisted credo.

 An elite army of thirteen calling itself the Lashkar-e-Talatashar has scattered around the globe.
 The fate of its members curiously resembles that of Christ and his Apostles.
 Their agenda is Armageddon.

 A Hindu astrologer spots an approaching conjunction of the stars and nods to himself in grim realization of the end of the world.
 In Tibet, a group of Buddhist monks searches for reincarnation, much in the way their ancestors searched Judea for the Son of God.
 In strife-torn Kashmir, a tomb called Rozabal holds the key to a riddle that arises in Jerusalem and gets answered at Vaishno Devi.

 An American priest, Father Vincent Sinclair has disturbing visions of people familiar to him, except that they seem to exist in other ages.
 Induced into past-life regressions, he moves to India to piece together the violent images.
 Shadowing his every move is the Crux Decussata Permuta, a clandestine secret society which would rather wipe out creation than allow an ancient secret from being disclosed.